Khatu Shyam Temple

-The Khatu Shyam Temple is a Hindu temple located in Khatoo town in the Sikar district of Rajasthan.
-It is a pilgrimage site dedicated to the worship of Khatu Shyam, a divine figure believed to be a manifestation of Barbarika, a character from the Indian epic Mahabharata.
-The temple is one of the most revered religious sites in Rajasthan, attracting millions of devotees annually, particularly during the Phalgun Mela, a festival held in the Hindu month of Phalguna (February–March).
+Khatu Shyam Ji Temple is a Hindu temple located in KhatuShyamJi town in the Sikar district of Rajasthan.
+It is a pilgrimage site dedicated to the worship of Khatu Shyam, a divine figure believed to be a manifestation of Barbareek, a character from the Indian epic Mahabharat.
+The temple is one of the most revered religious sites in Rajasthan, attracting millions of devotees annually, particularly during the Falgun Mela, a festival held in the Hindu month of Falgun (February–March).

 History

 According to legend, the temple was originally constructed in 1027 CE by Roop Singh Chauhan, a local ruler.
-In his dream, he was guided to unearth a buried idol of Barbarika, believed to be the head of the warrior, at a site now known as Shyam Kund, a sacred pond near the temple.
+In his dream, he was guided to unearth a buried idol of Barbareek, believed to be the head of the warrior, at a site now known as Shyam Kund, a sacred pond near the temple.
 The idol was installed in the temple, marking the beginning of its veneration as a holy site.
 The current structure of the temple, built with white Makrana marble, reflects traditional Rajasthani architecture.

-The temple’s prominence grew over centuries, particularly due to its connection with Barbarika, a legendary figure from the Indian epic Mahabharata.
-Barbarika, the son of Ghatotkacha and grandson of the Pandava Bhima, is revered as Khatu Shyam, believed to be an incarnation of Lord Krishna in the Kali Yuga.
+The temple’s prominence grew over centuries, particularly due to its connection with Barbareek, a legendary figure from the Indian epic Mahabharata.
+Barbareek, the son of Ghatotkach & Kaamktankta (Morvi) and grandson of the Pandava Bhima & Hidimba, is revered as Khatu Shyam Ji, believed that he is blessed by Lord Krishna in the Kaliyug.